New book investigates do-it-yourself practices in African cities

 This book offers a timely critical intervention into literatures on urban development and politics in Africa.
 It is valuable to students, policymakers, and urban practitioners keen to understand the mechanisms and political implications of widespread dynamics now shaping Africa's expanding urban environments.

-You can order a copy through bloomsbury.com External link, opens in new window..
-Bibliographical data about the book can be found in our digital repository Diva External link, opens in new window..
+Order a copy through bloomsbury.com External link, opens in new window.or download it from our digital repository Diva External link, opens in new window..

 Table of content